jtwy23/seed2cigar/README.md

     user to complete the form and get validated.
 Have the form sent and allow the success responsive to come back before the modal box is launched.

+- Contact - Another issue was validating the contact form with javascript.
+Originally I used HTML5 to validate the whole form.
+However, this had a few limitations in regards to correctly filling the form out.
+I replaced two form fields with javascript validation to keep make the date more accurate.
+    - Fix - The name field now has validation on only having upper and lower case letters as well as only one space allowance.
+No numbers can be inputted for the name field.
+The message box must have a minimum if 10 characters before it can be validated to send.
+I did keep the HTML5 validation on the email field as it seemed suitable for the validaion I was looking for in this field.

 - Footer - The footer has a very dark shade of black.
 In keeping with the sites colour scheme I kept it green.
 However as a Slack member that reviewed my site and dev tools saying there was a conflicting issue with the colours.